YeonSphere/AetherOS/README.md

 - Regular updates and community support

 ## Installation
-To install AetherOS, follow these steps:
+To install KëlikOS, follow these steps:
 1. Download the latest version from the [official website](#).
 2. Create a bootable USB drive using tools like Rufus or Etcher.
 3. Boot your computer from the USB drive.
 4. Follow the on-screen instructions to complete the installation.

 ## Usage
-Once installed, you can start using AetherOS by:
+Once installed, you can start using KëlikOS by:
 - Logging into your account.
 - Exploring the applications available in the menu.
 - Customizing your settings through the system preferences.